CriminalPancake/void-stranger-ap/README.md

 dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instance of this across the game.
 If you run into this please provide the crash message so I can fix it.

 4. During the final RPG battle, the command menu text is squished together.

-Not sure why this is but it's purely visual.
+## General options/game info
+Game Spoilers ahead, read at your own risk

+The only thing randomized by default is the burdens, making for a very small world.
+There are options for randomizing
+normal chests, ability to use brands, certain statues existing, and the ability to use shortcuts.
+For now, the only goal is the DIS ending, goal is sent after completing the final gameplay section before the ending sequence.